 Now we apply the Stokes theorem \cite[Lemma 12.13]{FOOO2} to $\mathcal{M}^{para}_{k+1,l+1}(\beta, \mathbf{Q}, \tau_{tw}^l,\gamma)$.
 Please note that the terms coming from the second line in (\ref{eq:boundpara}) contribute with zero since $\m_{1}^{\tau, b}$ is unital.
-Also the terms in the first line of (\ref{eq:boundpara}) give respectively the left and right-hand side of Equation \ref{eq:divisor}, by the previous proof.
+Also the terms in the first line of (\ref{eq:boundpara}) give respectively the left and right-hand side of Equation (\ref{eq:divisor}), by the previous proof.
 Therefore we conclude that $\m_1^{\tau,b}(F_{b,\tau} )$ is exactly the difference between the two side of (\ref{eq:divisor}).
 Combining this with Proposition \ref{prop:Imdiff} proves the desired statement

 The proof of (\ref{eq:unital}) is entirely analogous.
-The main difference is that in this case when describing compatibility with $\pi$ there is no extra component $N$ is the obstruction bundle.
-Therefore the induced map $S^{-1}_{\alpha,i,j}(0)\rightarrow S^{-1}_{\beta,i,j}(0)$ is a submersion of positive codimension and the corresponding operation gives zero (see \cite[Proposition 3.7]{Amo}).
-There is one exception, when $\beta=0$ and $k=l=0$ in which case it is easy to see that we obtain $\one_\BL$.
-This proves that the two sides of \ref{eq:unital}) differ by a $\m_1^{\tau,b}$ coboundary which proves the result.
+The main difference is that in this case when describing compatibility with $\pi$ there is no extra component $N$ in the obstruction bundle.
+Therefore, with the exception of the case $\beta=0$ and $k=l=0$, the induced map $S^{-1}_{\alpha,i,j}(0)\rightarrow S^{-1}_{\beta,i,j}(0)$ is a submersion of positive codimension and the corresponding operation gives zero (see \cite[Proposition 3.7]{Amo}).
+When $\beta=0$ and $k=l=0$, it is easy to see that we obtain $\one_\BL$.
+This proves that the two sides of (\ref{eq:unital}) differ by a $\m_1^{\tau,b}$ coboundary which proves the result.